markusthilo/FallbackImager/README.md

 or launch the executable (*FallbackImager.exe*).

 ### Tabs
-Evere module is represented by a tab in the upper part of the window.
+Each module is represented by a tab in the upper part of the window.

 Most modules have a button and field "Source" to select the source for the operation (e.g. directory or logical drive).
 Fields can be edited directly.
 In most cases the buttons let you choose a folder or file.

-The modules hneed a "Destination" (or "Logging") to be set.
+The modules need a "Destination" (or "Logging") to be set.
 "Filename" sets the name base part for generated files.
 The related button gives a default proposal in most modules (sometimes dependent on the source).

 ### Add job

 When the usage of a module is defined in the tab above, a command can be added to the task list ("Jobs").
-It is possible to edit the command directly ot to write one completly from scratch.
+It is possible to edit the command directly or to write one completely from scratch.
 A command has to end with a semicolon.
 The last entry can be removed withe button "Remove last" on the right.

 ### Start jobs

-The execution job after job ist startet with the button "Start jobs" on the left obove the info field.
+The execution job after job is started with the button "Start jobs" on the left above the info field.
 The jobs will show infos and progress.

-## Modules:
+## Modules

 ### MkIsoImager
 This tool generates an ISO file (UDF file system) using *mkisofs.exe*.
 It will log files that cannot be handled properly.
 The location of the executable can be set in "Configuration".

 ### OscdImager
-The modul uses *oscdimg.exe* (from the Windows ADK Package) to generate an ISO file (UDF file system).
+The module uses *oscdimg.exe* (from the Windows ADK Package) to generate an ISO file (UDF file system).

 ### IsoVerify
-Verifying/comparing ISO to a logical file structure (using PyCdlib)
+This module is used by ISO generating modules to compare the UDF structure to the source file structure.
+Therefor it uses the *pycdlib* library.
+It can also be used to compare an existing image to a local file structure.

+It is possible to skip paths using a whitelist or a blacklist.
+The patterns have to be given as regular expressions (Python/*re* syntax), one per line in a text file.
+Paths are handles in the POSIX format (no Windowish backslashes).
+When a local path matches to one line in the whitelist, the verification of this path is skipped.
+When a blicklist is given, the comparison is skipped if there is no match in the list of regular expressions.
+You can only use whitelist or blacklist at a time.

 ### DismImager
-Imaging a logical file structure as WIM (Admin privileges required, uses dism.exe, Win only)
+This module is only availible with Admin privileges.
+It generates an image in the WIM format using DISM/*dism.exe*.
+The CLI tool is built into Windows.
+You can either generate and verify a WMI image or just verify an existing.
+When "Copy WimMount.exe to destination directory" a little GUI to mount and dismount is copied from *bin* to the destination. *WimMount.exe* needs to be run as admin.

 ### ZipImager
-Imaging a logical file structure as ZIP file
+Using the Python library *zipfile* this module generates an ZIP archive from a source file structure.

 ### Sqlite
 Work with Sqlite/SQL.